BenNolann/proteinLookup/createSQLdump.md

 # Print out all peaks until then
 cutoff = 'DRX127823' #1001st entry

+# Open peaks file and take every
+# line until the 1001st line is
+# reached.
+Now we have a matching
+# peaks and experiment file
 with open(peak) as fp:
     for line in fp:
         elem = line.split('\t')
+        # If study_id == "DRX127823"
         if(elem[3] == cutoff ):
             break
         print(line.rstrip())